-The Ohio Innocence Project (OIP), is a local legal organization at University of Cincinnati College of Law, that is committs to exonerating wrongfully convicted people.
+The Ohio Innocence Project (OIP), is a local legal organization at the University of Cincinnati College of Law, that is committs to exonerating wrongfully convicted people.
 Harnessing the energy and intellect of law student as its driving force, OIP seeks to identify inmates in Ohio prisons who are actually innocent of the crimes they were convicted of committing.
-Innocence is often determined by DNA testing, but can include other types of new evidence such as eye witnesses, new expert testimony or evidence of police misconduct.
+Innocence is often determined by DNA testing, but can include other types of new evidence such as eyewitnesses, new expert testimony or evidence of police misconduct.
 The organization recently celebrated number 26 of exonerated Ohio prisoners.

 You may also like: Here is a list of felon-friendly companies in Cincinnati.

 Recently, on March 28, 2017, Ru-El Sailor was released at the Cuyahoga County Courthouse by Judge Nancy McDonnell.
 In 2003, Sailor was convicted of a murder that he did not commit and was sentenced to 25 years to life in jail.

 Sailor, 38, was convicted of aggravated murder in Nov.
 17, 2002, shooting death of Cleveland resident Omar Clark.
 At his 2003 trial, Sailor testified that he spent the entire night of the shooting with his best friend, Cordell Hubbard, who also was convicted of murdering Clark.

 As part of his agreement with Cuyahoga County prosecutors, Sailor pleaded guilty Wednesday to new charges of perjury and obstruction of justice for lying in court 15 years ago.
 He was sentenced to 10 years, time served.